spectrocloud/librarium/content/docs/14-troubleshooting/06-nodes.md

 ## Scenario -  vSphere Cluster and Stale ARP Table

 Sometimes vSphere clusters encounter issues where nodes with an assigned Virtual IP Address (VIP) cannot contact the node with a VIP.
-The problem is caused by non-VIP nodes' Address Resolution Protocol (ARP) entries becoming stale.
+The problem is caused by Address Resolution Protocol (ARP) entries becoming stale on non-VIP nodes.

 To minimize this situation, vSphere clusters deployed through Palette now have a daemon set that cleans the ARP entry cache every five minutes.
-The cleaning process will force the nodes to re-request an ARP entry of the VIP node periodically.
+The cleaning process forces the nodes to periodically re-request an ARP entry of the VIP node.
 This is done automatically without any user action.

 You can verify the cleaning process by issuing the following command on non-VIP nodes and observing that the ARP cache is never older than 300 seconds.